Giancarlo De Carlo: Biography

 Giancarlo De Carlo was born in Genoa, Liguria in 1919 of a Tunisian father and Chilean mother.
 He enrolled at the Polytechnic University of Milan in 1939 and graduated with a degree in engineering in 1943.
 He then enlisted as a naval officer in World War II and served on a submarine support ship in the Mediterranean Sea.
 Following Italy's surrender to the Allied forces on 8 September 1943, he went into hiding, participating in the Italian Resistance through the Movement of Proletarian Unity alongside other Milanese architects such as Franco Albini.
 Later, De Carlo and fellow architect Giuseppe Pagano organized an anarchist-libertarian partisan group in Milan, the Matteotti Brigades.

-In 1948, De Carlo resumed his studies at the Istituto Universitario di Architettura di Venezia (Università Iuav di Venezia) where he received his degree in architecture 1 August 1949.
+In 1948, De Carlo resumed his studies at the Istituto Universitario di Architettura di Venezia (Università Iuav di Venezia), where he received his degree in architecture on 1 August 1949.

-In 1956, as an Italian member of the Congrès Internationaux d'Architecture Moderne (CIAM), De Carlo presented his own project for a housing complex in Matera in which all the principles of le Corbusier are ignored at the expense of specific attention to the geographical, social and climatic context of the region.
+In 1956, as an Italian member of the Congrès Internationaux d'Architecture Moderne (CIAM), De Carlo presented his own project for a housing complex in Matera in which all the principles of Le Corbusier are ignored at the expense of specific attention to the geographical, social and climatic context of the region.
 His ideas broke from the old generation of architects and the international architectural model.
 In 1956, the current CIAM congress concluded and Team 10 began, bringing together a new generation of architects (including De Carlo, Alison and Peter Smithson, Aldo van Eyck, and Jacob "Jaap" Bakema) to conceive a new type of architecture, one which was better suited to local social and environmental conditions and where the man "is not reduced to an abstract figure".

 De Carlo became closely linked with Urbino, becoming its town planner in 1958 and creating a master plan for the city.

 Libertarian socialism was the underlying force for all of De Carlo's planning and design.
 He saw architecture as a consensus-based activity: his designs were generated as an expression of the forces that operate in a given context, including human, physical, cultural, and historical forces.
 His ideas linked the CIAM ideals with the late twentieth-century reality.

 Faculty of Education, Urbino.
 Photo by Paolo Monti, 1982.